mward19/traffic-signs-u-net/LOG.md

 Earlier I was training it to output raw probabilities.
 Should've outputted logits.
 Oops.

 In the future to calculate `s`, maybe invert the KDE and offset by something?
 Ask the group once this works.
+This controls how it weights false positives.